clunion/shardoverse/README.md

 Since there is no game yet, the usage is simple.

-After starting shardoverse the program can be left by closing the window.
+After starting shardoverse, the program can be left by closing the window.

 | Key    | Action                               |
 |--------|--------------------------------------|